nf-core/metapep/docs/usage.md

 ### Input type proteins

 The input type proteins allows the user to directly provide a protein FASTA file per condition, skipping the protein prediction step.
-Each FASTA file is treated as a single entity, named after the file (without extension).
+Each protein sequence in the FASTA file becomes its own entity, named after the FASTA record ID.

 The microbiome path corresponds to a protein FASTA file (`.fa`, `.fa.gz`, `.fasta`, `.fasta.gz`).
-All protein sequences in the file are attributed to this one entity.

 ## Running the pipeline